muxyz/website/index.md

 <h2>Funding</h2>
 <p>
 We plan to take a crowdfunding approach for Mu to be squarely aligned with the community and initial adopters.
-As keeping with the governance plans, initial large donations may be used as a path to membership like many other foundations.
+As keeping with the governance plans, initially large donations may be used as a path to membership like many other foundations.
 </p>
-<p>Funding plans will be announced in 2023.</p>
+<p>Funding plans will be announced soon.</p>
 </div>

 <div id="blurb">